YuankaiQi/REVERIE/README.md

 ```
 export MATTERPORT_DATA_DIR=<PATH>
 ```
+And set the 'matterportDir' parameter to 'data' in the trainFast.py file.

 Note that if <PATH> is a remote sshfs mount, you will need to mount it with the `-o allow_root` option or the docker container won't be able to access this directory.